mdaffin/disconnected.systems/content/blog/2018-01-21-archlinux-repo-in-aws-bucket.md

 +++
 date = "2018-01-21T11:28:17Z"
-title = "Hosting an Arch Linux Repo in an Amazon S3 Bucket" draft = false description = "How to host an Arch Linux repository in an Amazon S3 bucket with aurutils" slug = "archlinux-repo-in-aws-bucket" tags = ["linux", "automation", "archlinux"]
+title = "Automating Arch Linux Part 1: Hosting an Arch Linux Repo in an Amazon S3 Bucket" draft = false description = "How to host an Arch Linux repository in an Amazon S3 bucket with aurutils" slug = "archlinux-repo-in-aws-bucket" tags = ["linux", "automation", "archlinux"]
 +++

+In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, packages and installer.
+Each part is can be used by its self, but they are designed to build upon and complement each other.

+- **Part 1:** *Hosting an Arch Linux Repo in an Amazon S3 Bucket*
+- **Part 2:** [Managing Arch Linux with Meta Packages]
+- **Part 3:** Creating a Custom Arch Linux Installer (not yet released)

+[Managing Arch Linux with Meta Packages]: /blog/archlinux-meta-packages

 When you use Arch Linux for any length of time you start collecting sets of [AUR] packages that you frequently use.
 Now, Arch Linux has loads of [AUR